 I am now settled into my new, albeit temporary, apartment here in Vancouver, BC working for Microsoft!

-For those who haven’t been following my blog long I took a job at Microsoft Canada Development Centre as a developer on LINQ to SQL.
+For those who haven’t been following my blog long I took a job at Microsoft Canada Development Center as a developer on LINQ to SQL.
 It turns out my H-1B Visa has been approved and I will be moving down to Redmond in October.

 Joining a company of Microsoft’s size is a daunting experience.
 The sheer number of people, departments, systems, procedures and intranet sites to navigate and learn plus of course the actual job of jumping into the product and seeing where we go from here.
 I’ve also been helping out a little on the forums and internal lists and getting involved in the regular scheduled update meetings.